Gravenhurst Real Estate Statistics

 - Bethune Memorial House

 There are also a number of popular events and festivals.
 Regular showings at the Muskoka Drive-In or the farmers market are two examples.
 There is also a barge at Gull Lake which hosts Sunday night music events.

 Gravenhurst is a fantastic location for enjoying the great outdoors.
 The summers are ideal for swimming and sunbathing (especially at the Gull Lake Park beach), boating, fishing, and hiking, while the winters offer cross-country skiing, snowshoeing, skating, and snowmobiling.

 You can also visit the Queen Elizabeth II Park and Torrance Barrens.

 Activity relevant to the establishment of Gravenhurst began in the early to mid 19th century.
 Gravenhurst got its start as a modern settlement thanks to the local lumber industry, offering a processing centre in the area, conveniently located on the water for easy transport.
-The building of a road and development of steam ship service on the lake in the middle of the 19th century sped up this process.
+The building of a road and the development of steamship service on the lake in the middle of the 19th century sped up this process.

-During World War 2 the area hosted both a training site for the Norwegian Airforce, and a POW camp for captured German soldiers.
+During World War 2 the area hosted both a training site for the Norwegian Airforce and a POW camp for captured German soldiers.